pentandra/lifepreserver/METADATA.md

 5. Adds the post to the sitemap
 6. Generates short links for sharing the document

 In other words, it _publicates_ the post.
-After publishing, you may not change the URL!!!
-If you must, please also add the appropriate HTTP redirection.
+After publishing, the item's public path (and Atom tag) SHOULD NOT change.
+If the situation requires that the URL change, an appropriate HTTP redirection SHALL also be added.

 ### [`submitted_at`]